 On May 19, 2016, we, through GDS Beijing, acquired all of the equity interest in Guangzhou Weiteng from a third party for a cash consideration of RMB129.5 million (US\$19.5 million), subject to adjustment, if any, pursuant to the terms of conditions of the equity purchase agreement.
 Cash consideration of RMB25.9 million (US\$3.9 million) is outstanding as of June 30, 2016 which is payable on May 19, 2017.
 Guangzhou Weiteng is a limited liability company organized and existing under PRC law and owns a data center project in Guangzhou.
 At the date of acquisition, the data center had just commenced operation.
 After the acquisition, Guangzhou Weiteng has been consolidated with our results of operations.
-Guangzhou Weiteng had a net revenue of RMB6.4 million (US\$1.0 million) and a net profit of RMB0.6 million (US\$0.1 million) for the period from May 20, 2016 to June 30, 2016, which is included in our results of operations for the six months ended June 30, 2016.
+Guangzhou Weiteng has heen consolidated with our results of operations.
+(US\$0.1 million) for the period from May 20, 2016 to June 30, 2016, which is included in our results of operations for the six months ended June 30, 2016.